FreeWaveTechnologies/ZumIQ/End_to_End_Demos/NodeRED_demo/README.rst

   sudo apt-get upgrade

 **Note:** Before installing Node-RED the date needs to be set and Node.js needs to be installed.
+To set the date use date command:

+"date 061920302017"

-To set the date use date command: "date 061920302017" where the first two digits are the month, second two digits are the day, next four digits are the time in UTC, and last four digits are the year (this example says June 19 20:30, 2017).
-Running the command "install-node.sh" from anywhere in the file system will set up Node.js and NPM.
+where the first two digits are the month, second two digits are the day, next four digits are the time in UTC, and last four digits are the year (this example says June 19 20:30, 2017).

 To install Node-RED on each radio run the command: